markondej/mqtt_service/README.md

 # Light MQTT Service

-Light MQTT is light cross-platform MQTT broker, written in C++, designed for non-specialized use.
+Light MQTT is light cross-platform MQTT broker, written in C++, designed for specialized use.
 It is compatible with MQTT 3.1.1 clients.

 It may be easily embedded into custom applications, eg:
 ```